TEXT-S&P summary: Legrand S.A.

 Liquidity

-forecast the ratio of liquidity sources to uses to be somewhat over 1.5x over
+The ratio of liquidity sources to uses is at least 1.6x over the next 24

-2016 (with an additional extension option of up to two years), with a cash
+an additional extension option of up to two years), with a cash balance of

 operations.
 The group enjoys robust FOCF, which amounted to EUR480 million on a

-Furthermore, in April 2012, the group issued a EUR400 million Eurobond maturing
+addition, the group issued a EUR400 million Eurobond maturing in 2018 in March

-These sources comfortably cover debt maturities of about EUR261 million over the
+These sources comfortably cover debt maturities of about EUR220 million over the

-next 12 months (EUR177 million under the term loan tranche A of the 2006 credit
+next 12 months (EUR92 million under the term loan tranche A of the 2006 credit

 In our opinion, the group's cash and available funds are sufficient to fund